aj-amrita/Asteroid-Diameter-and-NEO-Classification-/README.md

 - The Hybrid Two-Stage Pipeline recovered much of the lost predictive power, achieving R² = 0.9355.
 - SHAP analysis confirmed that Absolute Magnitude and Albedo were the most influential predictors.
 - Ensemble boosting methods consistently outperformed traditional linear models.
+- Applying SMOTE increased hazardous-object recall from 50.14% to 89.89%, substantially improving detection of rare but critical cases.

 ---